 In a previous post, we described testing a rotary seal at 1,890,000 PV for 1,000 hours (7,500 psi at 252 feet/minute).
 This post describes a test that was conducted at approximately 10,000 psi while rotating at 28 feet/minute.
 The duration of the test was 6.5 hours, to meet an application-specific rotary cycle goal.
 The used seals are in excellent condition, as shown below.

 The test was conducted in our high pressure swivel seal test fixture at 24 rpm using a pair of 4.5” Kalsi Seals and an ISO 68 viscosity grade seal lubricant.
 The fixture tests two seals at a time, exposing each seal to the full pressure.
 The differential pressure across the seals was maintained at 9,800 psi (67.57 MPa).
 The bulk lubricant temperature never exceeded 96°F (35.6°C), thanks to the interfacial lubrication provided by our unique seal design.

-The seal and backup ring technologies used to achieve 10,000 psi operation are protected by pending and issued US and foreign patents.
-To see if these technologies are right for your high pressure seal application, or to request a quote, call us at 281-240-6500, or contact us by e-mail.
+The seal and backup ring technologies used to achieve 10,000 psi operation are protected by pending and issued U.S. and foreign patents.
+To see if these technologies are right for your high pressure seal application, or to request a quote, call us at 281-240-6500 or contact us by e-mail.
 For available sizes of Plastic Lined™ high pressure seals, see our shaft seal catalog.